SikoticVinyl/ai-case-study/README.md

 * **MidJourney's Feild** MidJourney is in the generative AI space, focusing specifically on text to image art space.

-* **Trends and Innovations** Generative AI is not a totally new idea or technology, and has been around as early as the 1960's via chatbots, the first being ELIZA.
-AI research and tech hit a slow down around the 70's for various reasons and didn't begin to recover until the 90's.
-Through to the 2000's we made strides in facial recognition and other AI tech but starting in
+* **Trends and Innovations**
+  Generative AI is not a novel concept; it has its roots dating back to the 1960s with early implementations like the chatbot ELIZA.
+During the 1970s, AI research experienced a slowdown due to various challenges, but it began to regain momentum in the 1990s.
+Significant advancements were made in facial recognition and other AI technologies throughout the 2000s.
+A pivotal moment came in 2014 with the introduction of the generative adversarial network (GAN), as highlighted by Dataversity:

     >"2014, the concept of the generative adversarial network (GAN) was presented." - [Dataversity: A Brief History of Generative AI](https://www.dataversity.net/a-brief-history-of-generative-ai/)
-It isn't until the 2020's however that we begin to see the start of the AI Revolution we seem to be in currently.
-Most sources attribute this ingition of AI with the public on the release of ChatGPT with Dall-E, MidJourney and other generative AI

-Since then, everyone has been improving and AI tech has been spreading futher across industries.
+  The true AI revolution, however, began in the 2020s.
+The public release of ChatGPT, along with generative AI models like DALL-E and MidJourney in 2022, marked a significant milestone.
+These developments ignited widespread interest and rapid advancements in AI technologies, which have since proliferated across various industries.

 * **Major Competitors**
     - DALL-E 3
     - DaVinci AI
     - Stable Diffusion
     - Adobe Firefly
+    - Gemini

 ## Results